dumlutimuralp/antrea-packet-walks/part_b/README.md

 - Destination MAC = f2:32:d8:07:e2:a6 (backend1 Pod MAC)

 This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

+**Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed per basic routing principle.

 ## 5.1 Classifier Table #0